sargeschultz11/M365-Apps-Deployment-Toolkit/README.md

 - **OfficeInstallDownloadPath**: Temporary directory for installation files
 - **Restart**: Switch to enable automatic restart after installation
 - **RemoveConsumerOffice**: Switch to enable detection and removal of pre-installed consumer Office products
+- **Force**: Switch to install even if Office is already detected on the system
+- **UninstallExisting**: Switch to remove existing Office products before installation
+- **SkipIfInstalled**: Switch to skip installation if any Office product is detected (default behavior)
+- **DetectOnly**: Switch to only detect Office products without installation (useful for inventory)

 ## Deployment Options